Skip to main content

 Typically, a pivot table is defined by three Attributes from your original ExampleSet:

-• group by attributes - Usually categorical (nominal) values, they define the rows
+• group_by_attributes - Usually categorical (nominal) values, they define the rows

-• column grouping attribute - Usually categorical (nominal) values, they define the columns
+• column_grouping_attribute - Usually categorical (nominal) values, they define the columns

-• aggregation attributes - Usually numeric values, they are summed or averaged
+• aggregation_attributes - Usually numeric values, they are summed or averaged

 However, the actual number of Attributes may be more or less than three, depending on your choices.
-You can, for example, choose more than one Attribute in the set of aggregation attributes.
+You can, for example, choose more than one Attribute in the set of aggregation_attributes.

-If an Attribute you have chosen for the group by attributes or the column grouping attribute has numeric values, you may find it convenient to first convert them to categorical values, by placing the numeric values into bins.
+If an Attribute you have chosen for the group_by_attributes or the column_grouping_attribute has numeric values, you may find it convenient to first convert them to categorical values, by placing the numeric values into bins.

 Differentiation